Florida gov signs GOP voting law critics call 'un-American' - WTMJ

 Associated Press

 TALLAHASSEE, Fla.
-(AP) — Florida Gov. Ron DeSantis signed a sweeping elections bill into law Thursday that he and other Republicans said would place guardrails against fraud, even as they acknowledged there were no serious signs of voting irregularities last November.
-Democrats and voter rights advocates said the partisan move will make it harder for some voters to cast ballots.
+(AP) — Gov. Ron DeSantis signed a major rewrite of Florida’s elections law on Thursday, tightening rules around drop boxes and mail-in voting in the presidential battleground.
+Critics say the changes will make it harder for voters, particularly the elderly and people of color, to cast ballots.

-The Republican governor signed the freshly passed legislation ahead of his impending announcement that he’ll run for reelection in the nation’s largest battleground state.
-Aiming for a broad impact among Donald Trump’s party base, he staged the signing on a live broadcast of Fox & Friends Thursday morning, flanked by a small group of GOP legislators in Palm Beach County.
-Other media organizations were shut out.

-DeSantis said the new law puts Florida ahead of the curve in preventing any potential fraud.
+It’s the latest victory in the nationwide push by Republicans to restrict access to the polls, which party leaders say is necessary to deter fraud.
+The campaign has been fueled by former President Donald Trump’s false claim that his reelection was stolen from him, an assertion widely repeated across the GOP.
+Florida’s Republican legislators passed this law — without a single Democratic vote — even though they acknowledged there were no signs of fraud in the state, which Trump won handily in November.

+DeSantis, widely viewed as a potential presidential candidate, clearly saw the political advantage in fighting for what his party describes as “election integrity.”
+In an extraordinary move, he staged his bill-signing live on the Fox & Friends show, with no other media outlets allowed.

+This new law restricts when ballot drop boxes can be used, and who can collect ballots — and how many.
+It mandates that drop boxes must be guarded, and available only when elections offices and early voting sites are open.
+To protect against “ballot harvesting,” an electoral Good Samaritan can only collect and return the ballots of immediate family, and no more than two from unrelated people.

 “Right now I have what we think is the strongest election integrity measures in the country,” the governor said as he signed it.
-“We’re also banning ballot harvesting.
-We’re not going to let political operatives go and get satchels of votes and dump them in some drop box.”
+“We’re not going to let political operatives go and get satchels of votes and dump them in some drop box.”

-Republicans have previously said they know of know such problems in Florida, and elections supervisors across the state did not ask for any of the changes, warning that some of the new rules may prove cumbersome and expensive to implement.

 “The legislation has a deliberate and disproportionate impact on elderly voters, voters with disabilities, students and communities of color.
 It’s a despicable attempt by a one party ruled legislature to choose who can vote in our state and who cannot.
 It’s undemocratic, unconstitutional, and un-American,” said Patricia Brigham, president of the League of Women Voters of Florida.